vimodev/2IMA15CG/README.md

 The problem is solving the Minimum Partition into Plane Subgraphs: partitioning a graph into a minimum number of planar subgraphs.
 A related problem (partitioning into a minimum number of plane spanning trees) is tackled in https://arxiv.org/pdf/1707.05440.pdf.

+## Source files explanation

+Source files can be seperated into data structures and solvers/searchers.
+Solvers and searchers are located in their respective directories in src/.
+Data structures include basic problem Instance and Solution classes, alongside Edges and Vertices.
+Auxilliary data structures like a 2d bitmap cache for efficient access are also located in the main src/ folder.

+The instances/ folder contains the problem instances defined by the challenge. benchmark/ contains a script to benchmark new implementations against previous ones. verify/ contains the provided tools for verifying solutions locally. include/ contains third-party libraries such as a json parser for c++.

 ## How to build

 `mkdir build`